judasgutenberg/Esp8266_RemoteControl/documentation/commands.md

 ## `clear latency average`

 Clears the accumulated latency count and latency sum.
+A running latency average is used by the system to decide how much to offset a time component used to determine whether or not a poll is valid or not.

 ```text
 clear latency average